kodadot/developers/docs/tutorials/Uniquery.md

 Since queries in Subquery and SubSquid are written a bit differently, you can see the variables and parameters for each queries in the [SubqueryClient.ts](https://github.com/kodadot/packages/blob/main/uniquery/src/clients/SubqueryClient.ts) and [SquidClient.ts](https://github.com/kodadot/packages/blob/main/uniquery/src/clients/SquidClient.ts) files!

 In this walkthrough, we will be using the Fetch API to send our query object!
-Here’s a [playground](https://graphqlbin.com/) you can test your endpoints with using our endpoint URL: https://app.gc.subsquid.io/beta/rubick/006/graphql
+Here's a [playground](https://graphqlbin.com/) you can test your endpoints with using our endpoint URL: https://app.gc.subsquid.io/beta/rubick/006/graphql

 ```bash